Owa Odighizuwa: New York Giants

-Odighizuwa was drafted by the New York Giants in the third round with the 74th overall pick of the 2015 NFL draft.
-Comparisons were immediately made between Odighizuwa and former Giants defensive end Justin Tuck, as they were both drafted in the third round as the 74th overall pick in the draft after falling due to injury concerns, and because it was believed that Odighizuwa, like Tuck, could shift inside on passing downs as part of a 4 defensive end pass rush.
+Odighizuwa was selected by the New York Giants in the third round with the 74th overall pick of the 2015 NFL draft.
+Comparisons were immediately made between Odighizuwa and former Giants defensive end Justin Tuck, as they were both picked in the third round, 74th overall in the draft, after falling due to injury concerns, and because it was believed that Odighizuwa, like Tuck, could shift inside on passing downs as part of a 4 defensive end pass rush.
 Unfortunately, due to injuries, his rookie season became essentially a redshirt season for Odighizuwa, as he ended the season on injured reserve.

 On August 28, 2017, Odighizuwa was suspended the first four games of the 2017 season for violating the league's performance enhancing drugs policy.
 The next day, he was released by the Giants.

 Buffalo Bills

 On March 8, 2018, Odighizuwa signed with the Buffalo Bills.
 He was released by the Bills on July 29.